 The most common causes of expensive queries are:

-- Lack of indexes, causing slow lookups on large tables,
+- A lack of relevant indexes, causing slow lookups on large tables

 - Unused indexes, causing slow

-- Large databases size or lock contention, causing slow
+- Large database size or high lock contention, causing slow

 Solutions to Expensive Queries

-These are some guidelines that may help fixing expensive queries:
+Here are some guidelines that help fix expensive queries:

-EXPLAIN ANALYZE(though pg:psql) to find out what is taking up most of the execution time of the query.
-A sequential scan on a large table is typically, but not always, a bad sign.
+- For example, a sequential scan on a large table is often a bad sign.
 Efficient indexes can improve query performance dramatically.
-Consider all Postgres techniques such as partial indexes and others when devising your index strategy.
+Consider all Postgres techniques, such as partial indexes, when devising your index strategy.

 heroku pg:diagnose.
-Drop any that are not required.
+Drop any indexes that aren’t required.

-- Upgrade your database to the latest version: Postgres performance is known to improve on every release.
+- Upgrade your database to the latest version.
+Postgres performance improves with virtually every release.

-- For large database, prefer relying on our continuous protection for day to day disaster recovery purposes.
+- For large databases, prefer relying on Heroku’s continuous protection for day-to-day disaster recovery purposes.
 Remove any auto

-- For smaller database, slow logical backups can be a result of lock contention.
+- For smaller databases, slow logical backups can be a result of lock contention.